Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Defining Causal Moderation

-Whereas treatment effect heterogeneity deals with variation in the treatment effect across different spaces of the existing distribution in the population, causal moderation implies that a counterfactual intervention upon a third (moderator) variable would alter the treatment effect.
 In the example above, the researchers may have found that the training program is more effective in high-capacity towns, but they did not randomly assign capacity and thus this result could be because capacity is related to any number of other things that are truly responsible for increasing the effectiveness of the treatment.
-If their goal is estimating causal moderation, then they need to know if it truly is higher capacity that causes the training program to be more effective.
+If their interest is in causal moderation, then the researchers need to know if it truly is higher capacity that causes the training program to be more effective.
 The answer to this question has theoretical and practical policy importance.
-If there is reason to believe that policy or other shocks in the future may lead to local capacity growth (or loss), then the researchers should be interested to know how this will likely impact the success of training programs that are introduced in the future.
-Alternatively, they may be interested to know if it would be cost-efficient to add funding for additional civil service employment to future training program roll-outs.
+If there is reason to believe that policy or other shocks in the future may lead to local capacity growth (or loss), then the researchers should be interested to know how this will likely impact the success of training programs that are introduced in the future (e.g. whether the treatment effect will generalize to new scenarios).
+Alternatively, they may be interested to know if it would be cost-efficient to add funding for additional public official employment to future training program roll-outs (e.g. whether the treatment regime can be optimized via additional interventions).
 To achieve this, finding treatment effect heterogeneity is not sufficient; what is needed is the estimation of causal moderation.